BabylonJS/Documentation/content/How_To/Physics/Using_The_Physics_Engine.md

 }
 ```

-* mainPivot: is the point on the main mesh (the mesh creating the joint) to which the constraint will be connected.
+* **mainPivot**: is the point on the main mesh (the mesh creating the joint) to which the constraint will be connected.
 Demo: https://www.babylonjs-playground.com/#BGUY#3
-* connectedPivot: is the point on the connected mesh (the mesh creating the joint) to which the constraint will be connected.
+* **connectedPivot**: is the point on the connected mesh (the mesh creating the joint) to which the constraint will be connected.
-* mainAxis: the axis on the main object on which the constraint will work. https://www.babylonjs-playground.com/#BGUY#5
+* **mainAxis**: the axis on the main object on which the constraint will work. https://www.babylonjs-playground.com/#BGUY#5
-* connectedAxis: the axis on the connected object on which the constraint will work.
+* **connectedAxis**: the axis on the connected object on which the constraint will work.
-* collision: should the two connected objects also collide with each other.
+* **collision**: should the two connected objects also collide with each other.
 The objects are sometimes forced to be close by and this can prevent constant collisions between them.
-* nativParams: further parameters that will be delivered to the constraint without a filter.
+* **nativParams**: further parameters that will be delivered to the constraint without a filter.
 Those are native parameters of the specific physics engine you chose.

-You can read further about joint data in this blog article : https://blog.raananweber.com/2016/09/06/webgl-car-physics-using-babylon-js-and-oimo-js/
+You can read further about joint data in this blog article : [WebGL physics-based car using Babylon.js and Oimo.js](https://blog.raananweber.com/2016/09/06/webgl-car-physics-using-babylon-js-and-oimo-js/).

 ### Interaction with the physics engine